OpenCodeyard/YouSafe/README.md

 - [Anushka](https://github.com/Anushka-shukla)

 Feel free to reach out to us for any concern, and may also join our [telegram channel](https://t.me/yousafe20) for better conversation.

+### License:
+The content of this repository is bound by the following [MIT](https://github.com/frbio/YouSafe/blob/master/LICENSE) License.